lance-lmwang/libtiff/doc/functions/TIFFMergeFieldInfo.rst

 .. c:function:: int TIFFMergeFieldInfo(TIFF* tif, const TIFFFieldInfo info[], uint32_t n)

 Description
 -----------

-:c:func:`TIFFMergeFieldInfo` is used to add application defined TIFF tags to the list of known ``libtiff`` tags.
+:c:func:`TIFFMergeFieldInfo` is used to add application-defined TIFF tags to the list of known ``libtiff`` tags.
 A brief description is given at :ref:`Define_Application_Tags` and a description of the :c:struct:`TIFFFieldInfo` array elements can be found at :ref:`TIFFFFieldInfo definition <TIFFFieldInfo_Definition>`.

 Diagnostics
 -----------